saltecrez/txtImporter/README.md

 # txtImporter
-TANGO server for the archiviation on .txt files
+TANGO server for the archiviation of .txt files